 Reducing the number of Containers Lost at Sea.

 From a liner shipping industry perspective, every container overboard is one too many.
-In 2022, 661 of the 250 million containers transported were lost in incidents at sea.
+In 2023, 221 of the 250 million containers transported were lost in incidents at sea, the lowest by far since reporting started in 2008.
 We continue to work with the other parties in the supply chain and with regulators to enhance safety and bring this number down further.

-• This represents the lowest losses in % since the start of the survey in 2008.
+This represents the lowest losses since the start of the survey in 2008, and a significant improvement on the previous lowest-ever loss of 661 containers in 2022.

 The responsibility for container safety is shared across the supply chain: